 The hill on which the Deganwy Castle was erected was occupied already in the Iron and Roman era.
 It was especially important due to the exposed location of the Conwy River and access from the Irish Sea, which made this area an easy target for pirates and invaders.
 In the 6th century, probably Maelgwn Gwynedd, the ruler of the kingdom of Gwynedd, had his residence there.
-This fortress burned in 812 after a lightning strike, and after rebuilding, it was then destroyed during the Saxon invasion in 822.
+This fortress burned in 812 after a lightning strike, and after rebuilding, it was then destroyed during the Saxon invasion in 823.

-The next few decades of the castle’s history are unknown, it is only known that at the end of the 12th century it was in the hands of the Welsh.
-This situation did not change at the beginning of the thirteenth century, when Llywelyn ap Iorwerth, prince of Gwynedd, supported English king John in the struggle with the lords of the marches.
-Only when in 1211 Llywelyn objected to John, and he sent an English army, the Welsh left the castle after it was burned.
-Two years later Llywelyn was able to return to the destroyed stronghold, because the king was unable to maintain troops in Wales.
+The next few decades of the castle’s history are unknown, it is only known that at the end of the 12th century it was in the hands of the Welsh of Llywelyn Fawr (the Great), prince of Gwynedd also called Llywelyn ap Iorwerth.
+This situation did not change at the beginning of the thirteenth century, when Llywelyn ap Iorwerth supported English king John in the struggle with the lords of the marches.
+Only when in 1210 Llywelyn objected to John, and he sent an English army, the Welsh left the castle after it was burned.
+Three years later Llywelyn was able to return to the destroyed stronghold, because the king was unable to maintain troops in Wales.
 He rebuilt the castle, which became one of its key objects, because in 1228 he imprisoned one of his sons.
-Llywelyn’s death in 1240 prompted the Welsh to destroy the castle again to prevent its use by the English.
+Llywelyn’s death in 1241, prompted the Welsh under the leadership of his son David, to destroy the castle again to prevent its use by the Englishman.

 In the years 1245-1254, king Henry III of England significantly expanded and strengthened the castle.
 In spite of this, there were frequent attacks by the Welsh, and finally the siege and capture of Deganwy by Llywelyn ap Gruffudd in 1263.
 His territorial achievements were approved when, four years later, Henry III sealed the Montgomery Treaty, recognizing the Llywelyn authorities over Wales.
 In 1282, after the defeats of two Wars of Independence and the death of Llywelyn ap Gruffudd, the whole of North Wales along with the Deganwy Castle was under the control of the English.
 King Edward immediately began the building program of castles to strengthen English rule.
 Destroyed Deganwy, however, was not re-used, Edward preferred to erect a new fortress and the town of Conwy, which located on the river, could be supplied by sea, if necessary.
 Deganwy Castle was dismantled for building materials, and what remained was completely ruined.